-- 1. Select File"Open Images. - 2.
-Navigate to the image that you want to use as a sample and click Open. - Tip You can select all of the files in a folder by enabling the Select All Files option, or you can select multiple files by holding the <Ctrl> key while clicking file names.
+- 1. Click Train Classifier. - 2.
+Click File"Open Images. - 3.
+Navigate to the image you want to classify and click Open. - Tip You can select all of the files in a folder by enabling the Select All Files option, or you can select multiple files by holding the <Ctrl> key while clicking file names.
 When you select an image from the list, the Preview Image window displays the image, file type, image size, and image type.
-If you select a collection of images, the Preview window displays all images in a sequence.
-To view the sequence at a different rate, adjust the slide to the right of the Preview Image window. - 3.
-If you open multiple images, use the navigation buttons to browse to a specific image.
+If you have selected a collection of images, the Preview window displays all images in a sequence.
+To view the sequence at a different rate, adjust the slide to the right of the Preview Image window. - Tip To browse the images you opened, use the navigation buttons. - 4.
+Draw an ROI around the sample you want to classify.